 Download and installation

-After installation of the package tuda-ci within the TeX distribution of our choice, only the Logo of TU Darmstadt in PDF format has to be added somewhere within the local LaTeX tree or in the current working directory.
+After installation of the package tuda-ci within the TeX distribution of your choice, only the Logo of TU Darmstadt and the logos of the mechanical engineering extension (extract zip file) in PDF format have to be added somewhere within the local LaTeX tree or in the current working directory.
 Alternatively, you may download the following ZIP archive logo_bundle and extract it in the top level directory of the local LaTeX tree.

 We recommend a full installation of the TeX distribution used, to resolve all dependencies of tuda-ci from other packages.
 In linux you should install a current TeXlive from the bundles available at www.tug.org.
 This ensures installation of most recent package versions.
 (In some cases problems were reported when using tuda-ci within a TeX[live] system, that has been installed using the package management of the respective linux distribution.)

 - The ZIP archive tuda_templates, which has to be extracted in the top level directory of the local LaTeX tree, contains all required package files (including the logo of TU Darmstadt).

 - The current development version of the package files may be downloaded/pulled from Github.
 Please note, that this requires additional installation steps, as you have to run once “addlicense.sh” directly after unpacking the downloaded archive, for example.
 (Therefore, that installation procedure is more suited for power users, who want to keep up to date with the latest changes.)

 After extraction the filename database of the TeX distribution in use has to be updated once.
 Information on this step may be found within the documentation of your distribution.

 As all above listed download files, apart from the Github version, contain the logo of TU Darmstadt, they can be only downloaded with a valid TU-ID.